 If any of the above reasons describe your motivations for grad school, stop and consider your personal career goals first.
-(The Center for Career Development can help you with this!
-Make an appointment with a counselor.)
+(The Center for Career Development can help you with this!)
 Funding is available for grad school, but you’ll likely incur debt in the process.
 Graduate programs can last anywhere from 2-7 years, and require rigorous academic commitment.
 Before you invest your time and money, be certain that you have a plan.

 If you’re not sure you’re ready, it’s okay to wait.
 Working for a year (or several), serving in a gap year service program, or even volunteering can provide you with invaluable practical experience that may make your grad school application stronger.
 (You may also find that graduate school isn’t necessary to follow your desired career path.)

 Make a list of what you’re looking for in a program.
 This is your starting point.
 Write down what you want and why you want it.
 Knowing this will help when you start asking others for advice.